OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/ReadyDocs/whatIsCompiling.md

 1) Preprocessing

 During preprocessing, directives like #include<...> are processed to include the content of header files into the source code.
+Preprocessing handles tasks like including header files and macro expansions, which, in turn, help organizing code and making it more mantainable.

 2) Compiling